czervenka/gap-restapi/README.rst

 What is still missing?
 ----------------------
-- raise error if decorator misses required variables for get
+- raise an error if decorator misses the required path parameters (get method)